DvoracekD/Cybertech-DeepL-Classifier/README.md

 A jupyter notebook containing the training and evaluation progress on the selected method (**YOLOv8**) can be found in the file `main.ipynb`.
 The experimental use of the YOLACT architecture is then in the file `yolact_training.ipynb`.

+It is uploaded solely for academic grading and, therefore, does not include original commits and sensitive data.

 ![BeltSegmentation](readme_imgs/belt_segmentation.gif)